bangcorrupt/aleph-dsp/README.md

 # Aleph DSP

-Audio DSP library for Blackfin, based on monome/aleph and spiricom/LEAF.
+Audio DSP library for Blackfin.

+Framework from spiricom/LEAF with the unit generators from monome/aleph.